 The Manhattan/Hunter Science High School, located on Amsterdam Avenue at 66th Street, provides instruction for grades 9 through 12.
 This science high school is grounded in the belief that individuals are better prepared to face life’s challenges when given the proper tools.
 Science offers the lens through which we may see, explore and meet the future.
 The New York City Department of Education and Hunter College have joined to create a school that provides an enriched, comprehensive college preparatory curriculum with a focus on science and the integration of science and the scientific method into all subject areas.

-Programs and Courses in Education
+Programs, Progress Standards, and Courses in Education

 Administration and Faculty

 David M. Steiner

 1000 Hunter West